Vlietland-College/AutoMoveOU-for-google-workspace/README.md

 This is optional but recommended.

 Add a script property called 'debug' with 'true' as value.
 Add a second property called 'mock_date'.
 The value of this property should be a DateTime string formatted according to the [ISO 8601 format](https://tc39.es/ecma262/#sec-date-time-string-format), so for example `2023-04-27T04:10`.
 Set this date to a date that has an event that matches against your regular expression and run 'dailyCheck'.
 The container OU should be moved to the 'vacation' OU.
 Set the date to a non-vacation day, run dailyCheck and verify the OU has been placed back into 'Regular'.

+Don't forget to either remove the debug property or set the value to false.

 ## Creating the trigger
 In the script editor go to 'Triggers' and create a new trigger.
 Use the following settings: